 Your city is advised to leverage Hackathons as a means to crowdsource solutions to the complex urban challenges.
 In order to drive innovation, your city is advised to hold Hackathons/Innovation competitions.
 First step is to identify the correct problem statement and provide relevant data to the participants to drive new insights.
 CDO can also set up multi -disciplinary evaluation committee and mentors to assist participants during solution design stage.
 Shortlisted solutions may be extended support in next stage to test the solution on ground and enable implementation in the city.
-Further, the Smart Cities Open Data Portal that may help the city understand the
+Further, Smart Cities Mission, MoHUA has published a reference guide available on the Smart Cities Open Data Portal that may help the city understand the